VoronDesign/VoronUsers/printer_mods/Slidr/PanzerObserver2.4/readme.md

 How do i install PanzerObserver?
 - In Order:
-  o Insert heat inserts to the sides of Body_x1.stl o Pull USB Cable through side of Mount_x1.stl o Pull USB Cable through Body_x1.stl from back to front o Plug USB Cable into Camera o Press Camera into Body_x1.stl o Fit Cover_x1.stl over Body_x1.stl and Camera o Clamp assembly into Mount_x1.stl and screw the screws in (first side tight, second slightly loose) o Mount everything into your Voron with the last 2 screws.
+  - Insert heat inserts to the sides of Body_x1.stl
+  - Pull USB Cable through side of Mount_x1.stl
+  - Pull USB Cable through Body_x1.stl from back to front
+  - Plug USB Cable into Camera
+  - Press Camera into Body_x1.stl
+  - Fit Cover_x1.stl over Body_x1.stl and Camera
+  - Clamp assembly into Mount_x1.stl and screw the screws in (first side tight, second slightly loose)
+  - Mount everything into your Voron with the last 2 screws.

  Enjoy!